Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-3.md

 ## Exercise 3-3

 > Write a function expand(s1,s2) that expands shorthand notations like
-> a-z in the string s1 into the equivalent complete list abc\...xyz in
+> a-z in the string s1 into the equivalent complete list abc...xyz in
 > s2 .
 Allow for letters of either case and digits, and be prepared to
 > handle cases like a-b-c and a-z0-9 and -a-z .
 Arrange that a leading
 > or trailing - is taken literally.